nuprl/tag-sound/gf-icfp-2018/model-design/README.md

 Models for _The Spectrum of Soundness and Performance_
 ===

-Series of simple PLT Redex models to describe the key ideas of type-tag soundness.
+Series of simple PLT Redex models.

+("Type tags" here are called "type constructors" in the paper.)

 #### High-level outline